 Here are some reasons why it might be a good idea to get rid of some of your credit cards.

-- Creditors are concerned if you have too many credit cards.
-Reducing the number of credit cards you have could improve your credit rating.
+- Creditors may be concerned if you have too many credit cards.
 (To learn more, see Improving Credit by Increasing Your Credit Limit on Credit Cards.)

 - Limiting your credit accounts can also simplify your efforts to keep on top of your debt payments.
 Some studies show that consumers spend more if they use a credit card than if they pay in cash.

-- Some credit cards have such horrendous fees and interest rates that you may want to close them before more fees and charges accumulate.
+- Some credit cards have no grace period or such horrendous fees and interest rates that you may want to close them before more fees and charges accumulate.

 - You can reduce the risk of loss or theft of credit cards by limiting the number you carry.